You are currently viewing Why Should We Debate on the Women’s Movement??

 In the context of Nepal, not all women share the same status, nor do they face oppression to the same extent.
 Consequently, the issues and movements addressing women’s rights need to be shaped accordingly.
 The Constitution of Nepal, promulgated in 2015 (B.S.
 2072), marked the conclusion of a significant political chapter.
 It is essential to recognize the sacrifices, struggles, and contributions of women’s rights movements in achieving the milestones institutionalized in this Constitution.

-It is not surprising that the global women’s movement and its discourse have slowed down.
+It is true that the global women’s movement and its discourse have slowed down.
+The development of new ideologies seems distant, and there is a lack of in-depth analysis and debate on existing ideologies.
 The issues and rights have become limited to academic circles and INGOs.
+It is not surprising that this trend has affected the women’s movement in Nepal.
 There is a need for discussions on the global women’s movement, the movements in the Global South, women’s movements in South Asian countries, as well as a review and comparative study of the lessons Nepal can learn.
+However, it is equally important to engage in a thorough debate on every aspect of Nepal’s women’s movement, critically examining its strengths, weaknesses, and potential for transformative change.

 In the country, most women, especially those in rural areas, are unaware of the women’s movement.
+There are no visible programs or activities related to women’s rights in public spaces.
 Women are forced to endure double oppression under both feudal and capitalist patriarchy.
 To break this situation, what should be the path to securing women’s rights in Nepal?
+Is there a need for a movement specific to Nepal’s context, or not?
+How can women facing different and diverse layers of oppression collaborate in a movement?
+What should the issues be?
+On which ideological basis should the movement progress?
+A broad and serious discussion on all aspects of the movement is essential.

 (This article is the edited English version of a previously published article in Kantipur National Daily.
 You can read the original Nepali version here: https://shorturl.at/q7Qpg )